andikatjacobdennis/Mastering-the-Windows-Command-Prompt/PracticalProject.md

-Certainly!
-Below is a practical CMD batch file that performs all the tasks you've mentioned.
+Below is a practical CMD batch file that performs all the tasks.
 This batch file takes various inputs as parameters and executes the necessary commands for each step.

 ```batch
 @echo off